arasidprojectz/majorproject/proposal.md

 - NPCs
 - Character dialog/interactions
 - Pokemon sprites
-- Battling/character and attacks to battle with
+- Battling(with hitpoints/damage calculation)/character and attacks to battle with
-- Battle system (hitpoints/damage calculation)
 - AI system for battling
 - Catching(nice to have)/battling wild Pokemons
 - A goal for the player to pursue